osmandapp/web/main/docs/user/personal/markers.md

 ### Add Marker on the map

-A long tap on the map visible on the screen opens a point menu where you can select *Markers* to add a marker to the map.
+A long-tap the map visible on the screen opens a point menu where you can select *Markers* to add a marker to the map.
 You can add markers even for unloaded areas.

 <Tabs groupId="operating-systems">